jina-ai/discoart/README.md

 ```
 ![](.github/tags.png)

-### Pull results
+### Pull results anywhere anytime

 If you are a free-tier Google Colab user, one annoy thing is the lost of sessions from time to time.
-With DiscoArt, you can easily recover the results by pulling the last session ID.
+Or sometimes you just early stop the run as the first image is not good enough, and a keyboard interrupt will prevent `.create()` to return any result.
+Either case, you can easily recover the results by pulling the last session ID.

 1. Find the session ID.
 It appears on top of the image.
 ![](.github/session-id.png)